georchestra/georchestra/docker/README.md

 # Building your own docker images for geOrchestra

-Usually, you don't have to this, since it is already taken care of by our CI, which pushes the latest images to docker hub.
+Usually, you don't have to do this, since it is already taken care of by our CI, which pushes the latest images to docker hub.

 ## PostGreSQL